 Introduction

 Choosing the right binocular has always been a dilemma for many people.
-There are many things to consider when you’re choosing binoculars.
-But most of all you need to know what you’re looking for.
+There are many things to consider when you’re selecting binoculars.
+But most of all, you need to know what you’re looking for.

 To begin, 10×50 binoculars are better for constant movement and quick focusing.
 In reverse, 12×50 binoculars are more suitable for stable positions and far-away objects.
 But 10×50 is relatively lighter.
 It’s also better in terms of eye relief and image stability.
 It even has a better exit pupil rate than 12×50.